nsh87/shinyVM/README.md

 Note that some packages might have dependencies outside of R. For example, in order to install the R package RCurl, you will first have to install libcurl4-gnutls-dev on Ubuntu via `sudo apt-get install libcurl4-gnutls-dev`.
+Alternatively, if you're looking for something reproducible and you're familiar with Python, you can add the installation of an R package to the `fab vagrant setup_vagrant` sequence; check out the function `sub_install_additional_package()` in **fabfile.py** for instructions.

 Uninstallation
 --------------
 Since everything is installed into a VM, you can easily remove the VM to